FOCUS ON US MOMENTUM

 A proprietary, fully systematic and risk‑controlled strategy

 At ODDO BHF Asset Management, we have been managing momentum strategies for over 20 years.
-Our Smart Momentum approach is designed to capture US equity upside while addressing the inherent risks of momentum investing.
+Our Smart Momentum approach is designed with the aim to capture US equity upside and the outperformance potential of the momentum affect, while addressing the inherent risks of momentum investing.

 Our investment process is built on two pillars.

-The result is a diversified, transparent and rule‑based strategy, designed to minimise emotional bias and deliver consistency across market cycles.
+The result is a diversified, transparent and rule‑based strategy, designed with the objective to minimise emotional bias and deliver consistency across market cycles.

 One Strategy, Multiple Access Points